 Please Note: Replacements for lost or stolen passports cannot be issued outside of normal Embassy working hours.
-A lost or stolen passport is not/not necessarily an emergency.
+A lost or stolen passport is not necessarily an emergency.
 A same-day emergency passport can be issued in a true emergency only.
 For example, an imminent vacation or business trip does not constitute an emergency.
 Regular replacement passports require 7 days at a minimum to process so please be prepared to change your plans.
 In addition, after obtaining the replacement passport and before leaving the UAE—if you cannot show a UAE entry stamp—you must obtain a Permission to Exit document from the UAE Immigration Office on Saada Street in Abu Dhabi.

 If you have a lost, stolen, or severely damaged passport, please apply for a replacement passport immediately.
 The lost/stolen passport can no longer be used after a new application is made.
-To apply for a replacement passport, you must make an appointment* and come in person to the Embassy with the following:
+To apply for a replacement passport, you must make an appointment* and come in person to the Embassy or Consulate with the following:

 1. Passport Application Form DS-11.
 Completed but not signed.
 (List local address for Mailing Address although passport will not be mailed.